Thursday 26 September 1940

 U-32 continues its long and productive day and, at 13:37, torpedoes and sinks 4084-ton British freighter Darcoila.
 All 31 crew perish.

 U-137 (Kapitänleutnant Herbert Wohlfarth), on its first patrol operating out of Stavanger, stalks Convoy OB 218 about 10 miles north of Mullet Peninsula, Ireland.
 At 00:50, it begins launching three torpedoes.

 U-137 may also have sunk another ship today, the 1308 ton Norwegian freighter Asgerd.
 However, a Luftwaffe Focke Wulf Fw 200 Kondor may have sunk it, or at least participated in the sinking.
-It is unclear exactly what happened, because all 17 men aboard perish.
+It is unclear exactly what happened because all 17 men aboard perished.

 Royal Navy destroyer HMS Veteran is damaged by a mine as it returns to Harwich from the abortive Operation Lucid (the fireship operation).
 The damage, however, is not too serious.
 British freighters Welsh Prince and Suva also take some damage in the same attack, while British freighters Diplomat and Peterton are damaged at Brunswick Dock in Liverpool and freighter West Kedron and tug Wellington near Liverpool.

 Convoys OA 220 and FS 292 depart from Methil, Convoy FN 291 departs from Southend, Convoy HX 76 departs from Halifax, Convoy BHX 76 departs from Bermuda.

 Royal Navy corvette HMS Nasturtium (K 107) is commissioned.